 Since I’m converting a FREEZER into a kegerator, I need to regulate the temperature so I don’t freeze the beer.
 The best way to do this is to buy a third-party temperature controller.

-I purchased an Inkbird controller with WiFi so I can control the temp from anywhere.
+I purchased an Inkbird controller with WiFi to control the temp from anywhere.
 All you do is plug the freezer into the controller and the controller into your electrical outlet.
 Then, place the temperature probe inside the freezer.

-To keep the foam under control, I set mine to 38ºF (3.3º C).
+I set mine to 38ºF (3.3º C) to keep the foam under control.
 The probe measures the temperature inside the freezer.
-When it gets above the set temp, it kicks on the freezer and shuts it off when it reaches the desired temp.
+When it gets above the set temperature, it kicks on the freezer and shuts it off when it reaches the desired temperature.

 Simple, low-profile, easy-to-use temperature controller for keezers and kegerators.
 The built-in Wifi lets you adjust the temp from your smartphone or tablet wherever you are.